-Note: for the quarter ended March 2018, the short term tenor (3 month bank bills) experienced the largest basis point change in rates on the base Australian interest rate (swap) yield curve.
+Note: for the quarter ended March 2018, the short term tenor (3 month bank bills)

 In summary, the MIPS Portfolio Management Team will be extending duration for the first time since August 2016.
 The economic evidence suggests the RBA will hold monetary policy at the current levels for longer.
 The next move is still predicted as up, but given the market has priced in a move of significant enough magnitude, and the curve is steep enough to entice investment longer on the curve, duration will be increased.
 The move will be minimal, probably initially a 0.25% of a year longer, but will be increased on any weakness (higher longer term rates).